 Navigating the Divide in a Connected World

-As globalization increases contact between individualist and collectivist cultures, the ability to understand and navigate this dimension becomes practically essential.
+As globalization increases contact between individualist and collectivist cultures, the ability to understand and navigate cultural differences becomes practically essential.

 In International Business